 Categories

 • Fail to remain

-The accused was released from custody and is scheduled to appear in the Ontario Court of Justice in Greater Napanee on September 23, 2025.
-Their driver’s licence was suspended for 90 days, and their vehicle was impounded.
+The accused was released and is scheduled to appear before the Ontario Court of Justice in Parry Sound on April 2, 2026.
+The accused was also issued a 90-day Administrative Drivers Licence Suspension (ADLS), and the vehicle was impounded for seven days.

+Categories